Universal Weak Semistable Reduction

-weakly semistable.
+is weakly semistable.
 Then, for a map $(G',Q') \rightarrow (G,Q)$ of toric varieties, the geometric realization of the diagram

-is cartesian in the category of schemes, and $p_{G'}$ is also weakly semistable. \end{lem}
+is cartesian in the category of schemes, and $p_{\tau}$ is also weakly semistable. \end{lemma}

-\begin{proof} The statement is local on $F$, so we may replace $F$ by a single cone $\sigma$, $G$ by a single cone $\kappa$, and $G'$ by a single cone $\lambda$.
-Since $p$ is weakly semistable, theorem \ref{thm:flat} together with theorem 4.2 in \cite{Ts} imply that the pushout
+\begin{proof} The property of being flat with reduced fibers is stable under pullbacks.
+Thus, the interesting point is showing that the diagram is cartesian in the category of schemes.
+Both properties are local on $F$, so we may replace $F$ by a single cone $\sigma$, $G$ by a single cone $\kappa$, and $G'$ by a single cone $\lambda$.
+Since $p$ is flat with reduced fibers, theorem II.4.2 in \cite{Ts} implies that the pushout

 is saturated in its associated group.
-This associated group is actually a lattice, since by choosing a face of $\tau$ of $\sigma$ which maps isomorphically to $\kappa$, and with $N \cap \tau \cong Q \cap \kappa$, we obtain a splitting $N_{\sigma}^{\vee} \cong Q_{\kappa}^{\vee} \oplus N'$ -- c.f the proof of \ref{thm:flat}.
+This associated group is actually a lattice, since by choosing a face of $\tau$ of $\sigma$ which maps isomorphically to $\kappa$, and with $N \cap \tau \cong Q \cap \kappa$, we obtain a splitting $(N_{\sigma}^{\vee})^\gp \cong (Q_{\kappa}^{\vee})^\gp \oplus N'$ -- c.f the proof of \ref{theorem:flat}.
 Thus,